juanjaho/real-time-object-detection-web-app/README.md

 - Special thanks to [@WongKinYiu](https://github.com/WongKinYiu) for creating such an amazing [YOLOv7](https://github.com/WongKinYiu/yolov7) model.

 - Hats off to the ONNXRuntime team for making such a powerful tool accessible to developers.

+- Referenced [ONNXRuntime Web Demo](https://github.com/microsoft/onnxruntime-web-demo) for guidance on how to use ONNXRuntime in a web application.

 - Thank you to all the contributors to the open-source libraries used in this project.